Daft Punk have announced global cinema screenings of Interstella 5555, and a special 'Discovery' reissue

 The remastered anime film, featuring the entirety of the iconic 2001 album, will screen in over 800 cinemas worldwide.

-Daft Punk were a French electronic music duo formed in 1993 in Paris by Thomas Bangalter and Guy-Manuel de Homem-Christo.
-They achieved popularity in the late 1990s as part of the French house movement, combining house music, funk, disco, techno, rock and synth-pop.
-They are regarded as one of the most influential acts in electronic dance music.
-Daft Punk formed after their previous group, the indie rock band Darlin', disbanded.
-They were managed from 1996 to 2008 by Pedro Winter, the head of Ed Banger Records.
-Their debut album, Homework, was released by Virgin Records in 1997 to positive reviews, backed by the singles "Around the World" and "Da Funk".
-From 1999, Daft Punk assumed robot personas for their rare public and media appearances, with helmets, outfits and gloves to disguise their identities.
-Daft Punk's second album, Discovery (2001), earned acclaim and further success, with the hit singles "One More Time", "Digital Love" and "Harder, Better, Faster, Stronger".
-It became the basis for an animated film, Interstella 5555, supervised by the Japanese artist Leiji Matsumoto.
-Daft Punk's third album, Human After All (2005), received mixed reviews, though the singles "Robot Rock" and "Technologic" were successful in the UK.
+Daft Punk was a French electronic music duo formed in 1993 in Paris by Thomas Bangalter and Guy-Manuel de Homem-Christo.
+They gained popularity in the late 1990s as part of the French house movement, blending house music, funk, disco, techno, rock, and synth-pop.
+The duo was formed after their previous group, the indie rock band Darlin', disbanded.
+From 1996 to 2008, they were managed by Pedro Winter, the head of Ed Banger Records.
+Their debut album, Homework, was released in 1997 by Virgin Records and included the singles 'Around the World' and 'Da Funk'.
+Starting in 1999, Daft Punk adopted robot personas for their rare public appearances, wearing helmets, outfits, and gloves to conceal their identities.
+Their second album, Discovery, released in 2001, received acclaim and featured singles such as 'One More Time', 'Digital Love', and 'Harder, Better, Faster, Stronger'.
+The album served as the basis for the animated film Interstella 5555, supervised by Japanese artist Leiji Matsumoto.
+Their third album, Human After All, released in 2005, received mixed reviews, though singles like 'Robot Rock' and 'Technologic' achieved success in the UK.

 50+ tracks in our catalogue